-Extensive negotiations on Security Council resolutions on Children and Armed Conflict as well as participation in the Third Committee of the General Assembly limit the availability of experts to participate in Working Group meetings.
-Extensive administrative and logistical support is required, in particular for the Chair, although this burden has been lessened in recent years by (1) provision of dedicated Secretariat resources to service the Working Group and (2) assignment by the Chair of two persons to follow the Working Group (Mexico, Germany, and Luxembourg).
+Extensive negotiations on Security Council resolutions on children and armed conflict as well as participation in the Third Committee of the General Assembly limit the availability of experts to participate in Working Group meetings.
+Extensive administrative and logistical support is required, in particular for the Chair, although this burden has been lessened in recent years by (1) provision of dedicated Secretariat resources to service the Working Group and (2) assignment by the last three Chairs of the Working Group (Mexico, Germany, and Luxembourg) of two experts to follow the CAAC agenda.
+Other organizational factors, including the availability of rooms or interpreters, have led to meetings being postponed for several weeks.

 Another issue potentially affecting the Working Group has been the lack of institutional knowledge in working methods and past practices which may handicap new members of the Working Group.